Fally Ipupa: 2022 Stade des Martyrs crowd crush

 On 1 March 2022, Ipupa announced a concert at Stade des Martyrs de la Pentecôte in Kinshasa, scheduled for 29 October.
 The event was part of his "Golden World Tour", from 4 June to 3 October.
 Though the venue could only accommodate 80,000 spectators, over 120,000 people showed up for the show.
 During the performance, Ipupa was joined onstage by Charlotte Dipanda, Gaz Mawete, Awilo Longomba, Mignon Abraham, DG Virus, Manon Loubaki, Pathy Nsaraza, Naty Lokole, Fiston Kolokey, Vany Morgane, Souley Kahuka, as well as his former bandmates from Quartier Latin International, Sam Tshintu, Modogo Abarambwa, Jipson Butukondolo, Champion Djicapela, Montana Kamenga, and Babia Ndonga Shokoro's son, Prince Babia.
 Producers Dany Synthé and Seysey were also in attendance.
 Claudy Siar and Juliette Fievet presented him with a gold record for his album Tokooos.
 During the performance, a crowd crush occurred, and the ensuing pandemonium resulted in eleven deaths, including two police officers, according to the Minister of the Interior and Security, Decentralization, and Customary Affairs, Daniel Aselo.

 Philanthropy

 Fally Ipupa Foundation

-Fally Ipupa as part of celebrations of the Day of the African Child, with the aim of safeguarding children's protection during times of armed conflict, June 2018.
+Ipupa as part of celebrations of the Day of the African Child, with the aim of safeguarding children's protection during times of armed conflict, June 2018.

 In 2013, Ipupa established the Fally Ipupa Foundation, a nonprofit organization that provides assistance to marginalized groups in the Democratic Republic of the Congo, such as victims of sexual violence, those afflicted with disease, and orphans.